Yale-Medicaid/Documentation/docs/tmsis/vignettes/working_with_file_sizes.md

 #memory usage: 0.3 GB
 ```

-At any time a pyarrow table can be converted to a pandas DataFrame using the `.to_pandas()` method
+At any time a pyarrow table can be converted to a pandas DataFrame using the `.to_pandas()` method:

 ```python
 df = tbl.to_pandas()